bevyengine/bevy/CONTRIBUTING.md

 If you're interested in contributing to the community ecosystem in a way that doesn't make sense as part of the core engine, feel free to write a plugin or crate for Bevy!

-Any useful, reusable and non-trivial pieces of functionality that you've made serves as a good candidate for a plugin.
+Non-trivial, reusable functionality that works well with itself is a good candidate for a plugin.
 If it's closer to a snippet or design pattern, you may want to share it with the community on Discord, Reddit or GitHub Discussions instead.

 Check out our [plugin guidelines](https://github.com/bevyengine/bevy/blob/main/docs/plugins_guidelines.md) for helpful tips and norms.

 ### Fixing bugs

-Bugs in Bevy (or our website / books) are filed on the issue tracker corresponding to where they're found, using the [`bug`](https://github.com/bevyengine/bevy/issues?q=is%3Aissue+is%3Aopen+label%3Abug) label.
+Bugs in Bevy (or the associated website / book) are filed on the issue tracker corresponding to where they're found, using the [`bug`](https://github.com/bevyengine/bevy/issues?q=is%3Aissue+is%3Aopen+label%3Abug) label.

-If you're looking for an easy place to start, take a look at the [`good-first-issue`](https://github.com/bevyengine/bevy/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) tag, and feel free to ask questions on the issue in question or on Discord.
+If you're looking for an easy place to start, take a look at the [`good-first-issue`](https://github.com/bevyengine/bevy/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) tag, and feel free to ask questions on that issue's thread in question or on Discord.
 You don't need anyone's permission to try fixing a bug or adding a simple feature, but stating that you'd like to tackle an issue can be helpful to avoid duplicated work.

 When you make a pull request that fixes an issue, include a line that says `Fixes #X` (or "Closes"), where `X` is the issue number.